 Accessible wilderness, heaps of trails and enough trophy fish to spawn “it was THIS big” stories for years to come, it’s easy to see why the Kenai Peninsula is often referred to as “Alaska’s playground.”
 While there are oodles of worthwhile spots to visit, here are just a few to get you started.

 Just over 120 miles away, Seward could make a nice day trip from Anchorage.
 But why rush?
 It has all the Alaska elements: water, mountains, forests, fishing and quirky local charm.
 Want to see a glacier up close?
 Access them by water in Kenai Fjords National Park or by land at Exit Glacier.
 Want to see sweeping views of Resurrection Bay?
-Meet Mount Marathon and marvel at how local and international athletes get to the top, and back again, in one of Alaska’s most iconic footraces each year (traditionally held on the Fourth of July, but moved to July 7 for 2021).
+Meet Mount Marathon and marvel at how local and international athletes get to the top, and back again, in one of Alaska’s most iconic footraces each year (traditionally held on the Fourth of July).
 Looking for something the whole family will enjoy?
 Don’t miss the touch pool at the Alaska SeaLife Center and look for vessels with pun-inspired names in the harbor.
 Complement your adventures with a meal at one of the local eateries, many of which are housed in historic buildings.

 Soldotna and Kenai